Toramana of Kashmir: Appearance in the Rajatarangini

 Several rulers with Alchon names appear in Kalhana's Rajatarangini (composed in the 12th century CE).

 Although the chronology of the Rajatarangini is largely deficient, several of the names of these rulers, especially those belonging to the so-called Gonanda dynasty (II), have been confirmed by these coin finds in Kashmir and dated to the 6-7th century CE.
 According to Raj Kumar, "the connection of this coinage with Kalhana's notice cannot be doubted."

 According to the Rajatarangini, Toramana of Kashmir was son of Shreshtasena (Pravarasena I) and grandson of Megavahana, and was sub-king to his brother Hiranya.
-According to the account, Hiranya emprisoned Toramana when the latter stuck royal coins in his own name.
+According to the account, Hiranya imprisoned Toramana when the latter stuck royal coins in his own name.
 The discovery of the coinage of Toramana of Kashmir lends some credence to this story.
 According to the Rajatarangini, the son of Toramana was Pravarasena II, and again coinage in his name has been found.

 According to the Rajatarangini, this line of rulers was dethroned by Pratapaditya, son of the founder of the Kashmiri Karkoṭa Empire, Durlabhavardhana.